przystuj/turbo_bar_cam/README.md

 ## Acknowledgments

-TURBOBARCAM was created by [SuperKitowiec](https://www.youtube.com/@superkitowiec2) for the Beyond All Reason community.
+TURBO_BAR_CAM was created by [SuperKitowiec](https://www.youtube.com/@superkitowiec2) for the Beyond All Reason community.

 ---